andersonopt/website/content/blog/product-release-notes-11-11-20.md

 Want to make sure you're seeing the latest version of our site?
 [Follow the instructions here.](https://docs.andersonopt.com/Prospect/VersionReleaseNotes/latestversion/ "Get Latest Version")

+_As always, we do our best to test updates before we release them, but please let us know if anything seems off or isn't working as expected._

 ***

 # **Features and New Functionality**